helindustries/hi-embedded-build-system/README.md

 ## License

 This project is licensed under the MIT license, see LICENSE for details.

+## Naming convention

+- Target: The build target, usually used for the name of a binary or project
+- Module: A single file or a group of files that are compiled together within the same Makefile target
+- Core: The core module for a specific CPU or FPGA
+- Dependency: A separate sub-build, running in a separate Makefile
+- Toolchain: A manufacturer-specific toolchain, like the ESP-IDF or the STM32Cube****
+- Architecture: The architecture of the CPU or FPGA, defining the instruction set and core features
+- CPU: The CPU core, defining core features and peripherals
+- FPGA: The FPGA, defining core features and peripherals
+- Device: The carrier of a CPU or FPGA, usually a board or a module, but may also be a complete laptop
+- System: The complete, integrated system, containing 0 or more CPUs and FPGAs, as well as other components
+- Platform: A group of systems following similar designs and components and supporting the same targets
+- Project: A solution made of one or more targets

 ## Personal note from the maintainer